griffithlab/civic-panel/docs/Build custom capture panel.rst

 Build Custom Capture Panel
 ==========================

 In this section we will use the CIViC interface to identify variants of interest for custom capture.
 The interface will then be used to download variants of interest, associated clinical descriptions, and curated coordinates.
-We will then open an interactive jupyter notebook to format the variant coordinates for probe development.
+We will then open an interactive jupyter notebook to reformat the variant coordinates for probe development.
 The output from this exercise will be a file that is compatible with commercial probe development companies for custom panel development.

 We have built a `Binder Jupyter Notebook <https://www.simula.no/file/projectjupyterpdf/download>`_ that contains code to pull in CIViC variants derived from the CIViC Search interface and create a list of genomic coordinates that require capture.
 While you are reading the tutorial, open the link provided below to start the process of loading a Binder Notebook (Note: loading the Jupyter Notebook can take 5-10 minutes):